 The recorder jammed.
-No movement of the German-made wheels, inside the Japanese-manufactured frame, put together in a Leningrad factory.
+There was no movement of the German-made wheels, inside the Japanesemanufactured frame, that had been put together in a Leningrad factory.
 Just a buzz, drilling a hole into Yakov's brain to the core of his rage and unending frustration.
 A sadistic reward for trying to do the right thing, in a world that seemed to be designed to go more wrong with each passing year.